 Indoor Cycling Workouts for Beginners

 Pettit is an hour-long endurance workout.
 It includes cadence drills and form sprints.
 Workouts like Pettit improve oxygen delivery & utilization, increase muscular resistance to fatigue, and even help you improve your on-bike nutrition strategies.
+Endurance workouts, like this one, are important in an indoor cycling training plan because they serve as a way to increase fat utilization and aerobic fitness with minimal needed recovery.

 Carson is a Sweet Spot workout designed to expand your aerobic base fitness and increase muscular endurance.
 During the hour-long ride, you’ll complete six intervals that last between five to seven minutes while completing climbing drills.
+Sweet Spot workouts like this are vital for an indoor cycling training plan because they allow you to get faster in less time.
+Sweet Spot workouts are tough but doable, and require more recovery than an endurance workout.
+However, they need far less recovery time than a more intense Threshold or Sprint workout.

 Benefits of Indoor Cycling